JBGelsenorJ/RPG-Progression/README.md

 <img src="https://pbs.twimg.com/media/ELcMkFtXUAEIfUW.jpg">

-But on RPG's these practice has been present for a long time, a clear example of this is World of Warcraft, one of the most successful RPG's o all time.
+But on RPG's these practice has been present for a long time, a clear example of this is World of Warcraft, one of the most successful RPG's of all time.
 This game exploit this theory to make quests "rewarding" and keeping the players to doing it although they probably would found them tedious if they didn't have that reward.

 <b>But why is this a wrong practice?</b>